randomsilo/3d-printing-projects/practical-blaster/readme.md

 The Handle Toolbox fits with the empty space of a MOE (Magpul) handle.
 A small toolbox holds 2 CR2032 for the red dot sight recommended above and 2 14250 batteries for the laser.
 As a bonus the allen wrenches used to adjust the red dot sight and laser slide into the base of the toolbox.

-The toolbox is tapered in a way that allows it to slide into the reliefs of the handles bottom plate.
+The toolbox is tapered in a way that allows it to slide into the reliefs of the handle's bottom plate.

 <img src="./images/toolbox.jpg" width="400"/>